 Andy Horwitz is a critic, curator, cultural producer and arts administrator with over twenty years of experience in the for-profit and not-for-profit creative sectors.
-Since moving from NYC to Southern California in September of 2014 he has been a lecturer on the theory and practice of 21st century cultural production at UC San Diego and served as V.P., Director of Programs at the Skirball Cultural Center in Los Angeles and, most recently, as the Executive Director of Benjamin Millepied's L.A.
+Since moving from NYC to Southern California in September of 2014 he has been a lecturer on the theory and practice of 21st century cultural production at UC San Diego, served as V.P., Director of Programs at the Skirball Cultural Center in Los Angeles and, most recently, as the Executive Director of Benjamin Millepied's L.A.
 Dance Project.
 He frequently consults with for-profit, non-profit, corporate and civic entities to develop cultural strategies and innovative programs.
 To learn more, visit AppliedCreativity.co.

 From 2011 - 2013 he curated and produced Manhattan's free, outdoor, multidisciplinary arts festival, The River To River Festival, for the Lower Manhattan Cultural Council where he was previously the Director of Public Programs.
 As festival curator and as Director of Public Programs he worked with neighborhood stakeholders such as American Express, Goldman Sachs,the New York City Economic Development Corporation, Brookfield Properties, Howard Hughes Corporation, The Battery Park City Authority, The Port Authority of New York/New Jersey, the Alliance for Downtown New York and other civic, corporate and not-for-profit entities to develop and implement cultural strategies for the continued revitalization of Lower Manhattan.